Breaking The Ice: Video Segmentation for Close-Range Ice-Covered Waters: Classification and Segmentation Methodology

 \subsection{Training and Evaluation}

 A large Bayesian hyperparameter search using Optuna~\cite{optuna_2019} was conducted to simultaneously optimize the choice of image segmentation network, along with training and data augmentation hyperparameters.
 UPerFlow was then trained using the same hyperparameters as the top-performing model, UPerNet.

-Details of the training hyperparameters can be found in Appendix~\ref{trainingdetails}.
+Additional implementation details regarding the model can be found in \ref{modeldetails}, with the training hyperparameter values shown in Table~\ref{tab:traininghpvalues}, and the data augmentation values in Table~\ref{tab:dataaugmentationvalues}.

 A notable technique used in the training of the networks is random erasing~\cite{zhong2017randomerasing}, where rectangular regions of random proportion are erased in an image.
 These regions are replaced with either the mean value of the image or a random Gaussian blur.
 This technique is used to simulate occlusions, where a raindrop on the lens can either partially or fully obscure a portion of the image.
 The power level of the blur is chosen randomly, with the standard deviation of the Gaussian kernel chosen to be within 15 to 100 pixels, representing different strengths of occlusion.
 UPerFlow is trained with asymmetric random erasing, where only one image from the pair can have random erasing.
 Figure~\ref{fig:dataaugmentation} shows examples of the data augmentation pipeline, and different strengths of occlusion.

 The networks are evaluated using the mean Intersection over Union (mIoU) and mean pixel-wise accuracy (mAcc) on the test dataset.
 Additionally, since the test dataset does not include natural occlusion, two new datasets are constructed by artificially augmenting the test dataset with random erasing.
 The artificial datasets are created by randomly erasing square portions of every other image with a Gaussian blur.
 These square portions can either represent light occlusions using a Gaussian blur standard deviation of 15 pixels or strong occlusion with 100 pixels.
 The kernel size is fixed and occludes 15\% of the total image area.
 This approach emulates the technique used in training and allows the networks to demonstrate the extent of their predictive capabilities for familiar occlusions.